 Ethereum is the second most famous cryptocurrency in the world.
-It also takes second place in terms of market capitalization.
-The interest around ETH, as well as its price, keeps on growing, making Ethereum one of the most influential players on the crypto market.
-We are going to observe Ethereum in detail, explain what Ethereum actually is, who created it, and what impact it has on the community.
+It also holds second place in terms of market capitalization.
+The interest around ETH and its price keeps on growing, making Ethereum one of the most influential players on the crypto market.
+Today, we are going to observe the Ethereum platform in detail, explain what Ethereum actually is, who created it, and what impact it has on the community.

 What Is Ethereum?

 Ethereum is a decentralized platform that enables anyone to build and implement decentralized applications (dApps).
-The platform is also open-source, which means anyone can examine its code, updates, and other details in the GitHub repository.
-Ethereum is a public chain so that anyone who wants to become an ETH miner can freely join the network.
-All the transactions made on the blockchain can be easily found in the Ethereum block explorer.
+The platform is open-source, which means anyone can examine its code, updates, and other details in the GitHub repository.
+Ethereum is a public chain, so anyone who wants to become an ETH miner can freely join the network.
+All the transactions made on the blockchain can easily be found in the Ethereum block explorer.

-Initially, Ethereum blockchain utilizes the Proof-of-Work consensus algorithm that requires mining work.
+The Ethereum blockchain utilizes the proof-of-work consensus algorithm that requires mining work.
 Just like the Bitcoin network, Ethereum has miners that sustain a healthy environment within the network, process transactions, and discover new blocks.
-In return, miners get a reward in ETH cryptocurrency.
+In return, miners get rewards in ETH cryptocurrency.

 However, at the end of 2018, the creator of Ethereum, Vitalik Buterin, introduced the concept of Ethereum 2.0.
-This updated decentralized platform would show better transaction throughput, be more scalable and efficient in use.
+This updated decentralized platform would show better transaction throughput and become more scalable and efficient in use.
 Buterin wanted Ethereum to migrate from the PoW algorithm to PoS (Proof-of-Stake) for all the features mentioned earlier to come live.
-Ethereum 2.0 has a detailed roadmap as the migration of such a great network as Ethereum to the new algorithm will take much time and effort.
+Ethereum 2.0 has a detailed roadmap: the migration of such a great network as the Ethereum platform to a new algorithm will take much time and effort.

 Ethereum is unique because it is one of the first platforms that allow building and deploying decentralized applications.
-These applications do not assume any intermediary, and it brings people together directly.
+These applications do not involve any intermediary, thus bringing people together directly.

 According to the Ethereum white paper, there are three types of dApps:

-Applications that manage money.
-A user swaps Ethereum as a method of settling a contract with another user, using distributed computer network nodes to simplify the data distribution.
+- Applications that manage money.
+A user swaps Ethereum as a method of settling a contract with another user, utilizing distributed computer network nodes to simplify the data distribution.

-You can create your tokens based on the Ethereum platform.
+You can create your tokens based on the Ethereum blockchain.
 These tokens are called ERC-20.
-ERC (Ethereum Request for Comments) is the official Protocol for making proposals to improve the Ethereum network.
+ERC (Ethereum Request for Comments) is the official protocol for making proposals to improve the Ethereum network.
 Twenty (20) is the unique identification number of the proposal.
 Technical specifications for tokens issued on the Ethereum blockchain were published in 2015.
 Tokens that meet these specifications are known as ERC-20 tokens.
 They are smart contracts on the Ethereum blockchain.
-The real use-cases of Ethereum dApps will be described below.

 What Is Ether?

-Ether (ETH) is a native cryptocurrency of the Ethereum blockchain.
-Being an essential part of the entire network, ether plays several critical roles.
+Ether (ETH) is the native cryptocurrency of the Ethereum blockchain.
+Being an essential part of the entire network, Ether plays several critical roles.

-Ether fuels the whole network.
-Ethereum miners get paid in ETH so that transaction can be processed, blocks are added to the blockchain, and the network to operate flawlessly;
+- Ether fuels the whole network.
+Ethereum miners get paid in ETH so that transactions can be processed, blocks are added to the blockchain, and the network operates flawlessly.

-By the way, ETH and over 170 crypto-assets can be transferred to your wallet within several minutes.
-Changelly provides quick access to the world of crypto so that even your grandma can purchase cryptocurrency with a credit card, bank transfer, or Apple Pay.
+By the way, ETH and over 400 crypto assets can be transferred to your wallet within several minutes.
+Changelly provides quick access to the world of crypto so that even your grandma can purchase cryptocurrency with a credit card, bank account transfer, or Apple Pay.

-Anyone who is involved in the crypto industry probably knows two important names: Satoshi Nakamoto (the creator of Bitcoin) and Vitalik Buterin (the co-founder of the Ethereum platform).
-In 2013, a young programmer and a co-founder of Bitcoin Magazine Vitalik Buterin introduced a white paper where he described a decentralized platform that would allow building blockchain-based applications using a Solidity programming language.
+Anyone involved in the crypto industry probably knows two important names: Satoshi Nakamoto (the creator of Bitcoin) and Vitalik Buterin (the co-founder of the Ethereum platform).
+In 2013, Vitalik Buterin, a young programmer and a co-founder of Bitcoin Magazine, introduced a white paper where he described a decentralized platform that would allow building blockchain-based applications using a Solidity programming language.

-Being involved in the crypto community, Buterin sent Ethereum’s white paper to his friends in order to get a review upon it.
-Instead, around thirty people contacted him to discuss the concept and the potential of the technology.
-At the end of 2013, there were several notable investors involved in the Ethereum project, which later would be called “the initial five.”
+Being involved in the crypto community, Buterin sent Ethereum’s white paper to his friends in order to have it reviewed.
+Instead, around thirty people contacted him to discuss the concept and the potential of this technology.
+At the end of 2013, several notable investors, which later would be called “the initial five,” got involved in the Ethereum project.
 These were Anthony Di Iorio, Charles Hoskinson, Mihai Alisie, Amir Chetrit, and Vitalik Buterin.
-Three more important co-founders joined the Ethereum team at the beginning of 2014.
-And the story of the most influential decentralized platform began.
+Three more co-founders joined the Ethereum team at the beginning of 2014.
+And so, the story of the most influential decentralized platform began.

 How Does Ethereum Work?

-The Ethereum team created a virtual environment called Ethereum Virtual Machine (EVM), which allows smart contracts to interact with each other.
+The Ethereum team created a virtual environment titled Ethereum Virtual Machine (EVM), which allows smart contracts to interact with each other.
 Within the Ethereum network, nodes start the Ethereum blockchain, and this way, they form EVM.
-This system is better to be considered as a virtual computer on the blockchain, which turns your ideas into code and reproduces it in the global network of Ethereum.
+This system is better to be considered as a virtual computer on Ethereum’s blockchain technology, which turns your ideas into code and reproduces it in the global network of Ethereum.

 A transaction fee is measured in units of gas and paid for each operation.
-For all computational operations it has its own fixed rate depending on the complexity.
-But you need to pay for gas in Ethereum, and the user sets the cost of each unit of fuel.
+For all computational operations, gas has its own fixed rate depending on the complexity.
+But you need to pay gas in Ethereum, and the user sets the cost of each unit of fuel.
 The higher the execution price of a smart contract, the higher its priority and processing speed.